Gizra/ihp-simple-seat-reservation/README.md

 ## Local

-After following the steps to install [IHP](https://ihp.digitallyinduced.com/Guide/installation.html), you can run this app locally by running:
+1. After following the steps to install [IHP](https://ihp.digitallyinduced.com/Guide/installation.html), you can run this app locally by running:

 ```bash
 ./start
 ```

-... and in another tab execute `make tailwind-dev` to compile the CSS.
+2. In another tab execute `make tailwind-dev` to compile the CSS.
+3. On a third tab you can execute `MailHog`, and watch the emails under http://0.0.0.0:8025/

 ## Test